gh-bot/fix-labeler/README.md

 * Next the action will try to split the name of a branch and look for these parts: A branch name will be split into **"1.0.0"** and **"release"**.
 The action will first look for  `1.0.0` and if not found `release`

-* If no label found, the action will just do nothing
+* If no label found, the action will just terminate